Meteosat Third Generation

 New satellites

-MTG is one of the most complex and innovative meteorological geostationary satellite systems ever built.
-The complete constellation consists of three satellites: two imaging satellites and one sounding satellite, the first operational sounding satellite in a geostationary orbit.
+MTG is one of the most complex and innovative geostationary meteorological satellite systems ever built.
+The complete constellation consists of three spacecraft: two imaging satellites and one sounding satellite.
+The MTG sounding satellite will be the first of its kind in geostationary orbit.

-Based on user requirements collected during the planning phase of the programme, MTG will provide near-real-time 3D snapshots of important characteristics of the atmosphere.
+Based on user requirements collected by EUMETSAT during the planning phase of this programme, MTG will provide near-real-time, 3D snapshots of important characteristics of the atmosphere.

 Better weather forecasting

-One of the biggest benefits from these observations will be improvements to nowcasting — enabling forecasters to track the development of storms in near-real time and save valuable time in warning about severe and dangerous weather events.
+One of the biggest benefits from these observations will be improvements to nowcasting, or very short-range forecasting.
+Forecasters will be able to track the development of storms in near-real time.
+The aim is to enable them to provide more precise and timely warnings about severe and dangerous weather events.

-By providing more detail about current weather conditions, MTG will also help improve the accuracy of longer range forecasts.
-Regular atmospheric soundings will provide more detailed information about developing weather patterns for numerical weather prediction (NWP) models.
+By providing more detail about current weather conditions, MTG will also help improve the accuracy of longer-range forecasts.
+Regular atmospheric soundings will provide more detailed information about developing weather patterns for numerical weather prediction models.

-MTG is also the first geostationary weather satellite with the capability to detect lightning data across a broad area over Europe, Africa, and the surrounding waters.
-This data will provide a major boost to very short-term nowcasting and numerical weather prediction models, which support longer-term forecasts.
+MTG is also the first geostationary weather satellite system with the capability to detect lightning data over Europe, Africa, the Middle East and parts of South America, and the surrounding waters.

 Climate records

-MTG's decades-long mission guarantees a continuity of geostationary data into the future.
+Understanding climate change requires long-term, homogeneous data.
+MTG's decades-long mission guarantees continuity of geostationary data into the future.
 The long-term, consistent, extensive, and directly comparable datasets provided are invaluable to climate studies.
-Once MTG satellites reach the end of their mission, EUMETSAT will have amassed more than 60 years of comparative observations.
+Once MTG satellites reach the end of their mission, EUMETSAT will have amassed more than 60 years’ worth of comparative observations.

 Essential products and services